thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Token Encoding and Signing
 {: #sec-token-encoding-and-signing}

-The PSA attestation token is encoded in CBOR {{!RFC8949}} format.
-Only definite-length string, arrays, and maps are allowed.
+The PSA attestation token is encoded in CBOR {{STD94}} format.
+The CBOR representation of a PSA token MUST be "valid" according to the definition in {{Section 1.2 of STD94}}.
+Besides, only definite-length string, arrays, and maps are allowed.
-Given that a PSA attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of RFC8949}}).
+Given that a PSA attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of STD94}}).
 Therefore, the Verifier MUST be a variation-tolerant CBOR decoder.

 Cryptographic protection is obtained by wrapping the `psa-token` claims-set in a COSE